Adejareganiyat/Consumer-Preference-Analysis/README.md

  ## Data Visualization
  Created a 4 page report that includes
- 1. Sales Overview
+ 1. Sales Details
- 2. Product Overview
+ 2. Products Details
- 3. Consumer Overview
+ 3. Consumer Details
  4. Insights/Recommendation

 **Here are the screenshot of the report and it can be interacted with on PowerBI [here](https://app.powerbi.com/view?r=eyJrIjoiMDFjMWQ4OGYtMDI5YS00NjA3LWI0ZDMtMmU0OWJhZDFmOGFhIiwidCI6IjQ1YWMwYzZhLWQ0NzUtNDcxNS1hMmFhLTMwMDk2OGM1Y2U4MCIsImMiOjl9)